mphowardlab/essential-math/calculus/integration-by-parts.md

 \int x e^{-6 x} \d{x}
 \end{equation}

-are not solvably by [substitution](integration-substitution.md), but they look like they are related closely enough that you may be able to!
+are not solvable by [substitution](integration-substitution.md), but they look like they are related closely enough that you may be able to!
 What to do here?
 Recall the [product rule](derivative-rules.md) for two functions *u* and *v*, then integrate: